 Today’s iteration is Amazon Pay, a digital wallet for customers and a payments network for both online and brick-and-mortar merchants and shoppers.

 In addition to serving Amazon’s core customers, payments is an attractive revenue line when thinking about the scope of the payments market.
-Swipe fees alone are a $90B-a-year business for banks, card networks like Visa, and payment processors like Stripe.
+Swipe fees paid by US merchants alone are more than a $110B-a-year business for banks, card networks like Visa, and payment processors like Stripe.

 Amazon is finding ways to attract merchants to the Amazon Pay network beyond its experimentation with swipe fees.
 The company announced it would pass on the special card savings Amazon gets from card networks (because of the volume of purchases they can guarantee) to retailers that adopt Amazon Pay.
 Leveraging scale and competing on fees is a classic customer acquisition strategy in Amazon’s playbook.

-And while the company is famously secretive about reporting customer growth and business metrics, it reported that Amazon Pay had 300M customers in 170 countries through Q1’17.
+And while the company is famously secretive about reporting customer growth and business metrics, a 2020 survey revealed that Amazon Pay has grown into a major online payment provider with a 22% user share in the US.
 Payments made with Amazon Pay spiked following service expansion to new geographies — France, Italy, and Spain — and to new verticals, including government payments, travel, insurance, entertainment, and charitable donations.

 However, Amazon has had some missteps with Amazon Pay.
 Its most famous failure was Amazon Local Register.
 With the talent acquired from GoPago, Amazon launched Amazon Local Register, a card reader for small- and medium-sized businesses (SMBs) in August 2014.
 At the time, the company charged competitive rates (a full percentage point less than Square).
 Each reader cost $10, and it seemed like a formidable rival to PayPal’s and Square’s readers.